-We believe that it is appropriate for us to undertake permissible non-audit services, and we will comply with the policies that the PCC and CC have approved and that are in compliance with the PSAA Terms of Appointment.
+We believe that it is appropriate for us to undertake permissible non-audit services, and we will comply with the policies that the PCC and the CC has approved and that comply with the PSAA Terms of Appointment.

-At the time of writing, the PCC and CC have not commissioned any non-audit services from EY for 2015/16.No additional safeguards are required.
+At the time of writing, the PCC and CC have not commissioned any non-audit services from EY for 2016/17.
+No additional safeguards are required.

-A self-interest threat may also arise if members of our audit engagement team have objectives or are rewarded in relation to sales of non-audit services to the PCC and CC.
+A self-interest threat may also arise if members of our audit engagement team have objectives or are rewarded in relation to sales of non-audit services to the PCC and the CC.
 We confirm that no member of our audit engagement team, including those from other service lines, is in this position, in compliance with Ethical Standard 4.